CopterExpress/clever-show/docs/en/animation.md

 * `yaw` - copter yaw, in radians
 * `r`, `g`, `b` - сopter LED strip color components, integers from 0 to 255

-After splitting the animation into key stages, the module generates an output sequence of frames defining the position of the copter and its lED strip color as well as the sequence of actions during the flight to the first point of the animation.
+After splitting the animation into key stages, the module generates an output sequence of frames defining the position of the copter and its LED strip color as well as the sequence of actions during the flight to the first point of the animation.

-You can configure the module in the [ANIMATION](client.md#раздел-animation) section.
+You can configure the module in the [ANIMATION](client.md#animation-section) section.

 Preliminary selection of frames is carried out using a set of [[OUTPUT]] flags, which set which frame sequences out of 5 key stages will be used in flight and which will not.